The J. Roderick Davis Lecture Series

 As important as such consideration is, Willis said there are many varied and strong feelings about including an openly loving, spiritual component in healthcare.
 Some see such care as the role for a chaplain, but it often falls to nurses and social workers as well.
 It is considered to be part of the larger practice of complementary and alternative medicine, an area once scorned but growing in acceptance.

 As a neutral position, Willis said, “many people advocate waiting for patients to express an interest in incorporating religion into their medical care.”
 Of course, not everyone can ask for spiritual support.
-That touches on a subject of special interest to Post and senior Samford psychology major Cassidy Clevenger, who aspires to a career in geriatric health psychology and is working with Willis on an ASPIRE research project (see Howard College Students Enjoy Summer Challenges” in this issue of Collegium).
+That touches on a subject of special interest to Post and senior Samford psychology major Cassidy Clevenger, who aspires to a career in geriatric health psychology and is working with Willis on an ASPIRE research project.

 Post’s book The Moral Challenge of Alzheimer Disease: Ethical Issues from Diagnosis to Dying was designated a “medical classic of the century” by the British Medical Journal and he has earned the U.S. Alzheimer’s Association Distinguished Service Award.
 Clevenger’s interest in the same subject was sparked at age 19 as she worked in the dementia ward at a Birmingham-area assisted living facility, which she described as “a difficult job, but very rewarding.”
 She found that caring for the whole person in such circumstances presents special challenges.
 “They’re the ones who need it the most,” she said, “but they don’t necessarily express their need for it.”